robosam2003/Quadruped-Knightcrawler/README.md

 # Quadruped-Knightcrawler - A project from a simpler time...
 ### September 2019 - May 2020

-This was a really fun one, A four legged robot that took on many forms, including the "Knightcrawler" from Batman (below, left), eventually becoming a robot dog.
+This was a really fun one, A four legged robot that took on many forms, including Batman's "Knightcrawler" from Justice League (below, left), eventually becoming a robot dog.

 ![Image 1](https://github.com/robosam2003/Quadruped-Knightcrawler/blob/master/resources/20191130_163711.jpg)